Cardano (blockchain platform): Technical design

-Development phases of Cardano, or "eras", are named after notable figures in poetry and computer science: Byron, Shelley, Goguen, Basho, and Voltaire.
+Development phases of Cardano are named after notable figures in poetry and computer science: Byron, Shelley, Goguen, Basho, and Voltaire.
 The first three stages implemented a basic blockchain, and then implemented decentralisation and smart contracts.
 The Basho era focuses on scaling the blockchain.
-Voltaire, the final era, adds voting and treasury management functionality to the blockchain.
+The Voltaire release adds a treasury model.

 Once part of Cardano's Voltaire phase, CIP-1694 was implemented through the Chang upgrade and subsequent Plomin hard fork in 2024 establishing "on-chain" governance.
 This transition enabled ADA token holders to create, vote on and implement proposals through a decentralized decision-making process, marking IOHK's successful transfer of network development control to the community.

 As with other proof-of-stake cryptocurrencies, Cardano offers "staking", which allows token holders to set-aside (delegate) tokens to potentially "validate" transactions on the same blockchain (Figure 1).
 The quantity of tokens staked corresponds with the likelihood of being chosen to validate a transaction, and thus be rewarded by the algorithm with more of the same token.
-Through various wallet implementations, users can participate in “staking pools” with other token holders.
+Through various wallet implementations, users can participate in "staking pools" with other token holders.
 These staked tokens have a dual purpose, both securing the network through validation and enabling participation in the governance system.

 Cardano Foundation

-Since 2021, Frederik Gregaard is known to be the CEO of the Cardano Foundation.
+Since 2021, Frederik Gregaard has been the CEO of the Cardano Foundation.